Structural features

 max_p 2

-# maximum order of group-theoretical invariants
+# maximum order of polynomial invariants

 gtinv_order 4

-# maximum l values of group-theoretical invariants
+# maximum l values of polynomial invariants